Grand Opening of the Permanent Honey Bee Exhibit at the

 - See overview of general information for NC Zoo volunteer exhibit interpreters.

-- Email NCSBA Zoo Volunteer Coordinators , who will answer questions and assist you in signing up.
+- Please contact the NCSBA Zoo Volunteer Coordinators — Judy Pick at email@example.com or Janno Lewis at firstname.lastname@example.org.
+They can answer any questions or concerns and assist you in signing up.

 The NC Zoo Honey Bee Exhibit was made possible by a cooperative effort of the North Carolina Zoological Park, North Carolina State Beekeepers Association, NC Farm Bureau, Syngenta, and NC Zoo Society donors.